Jeffchen54/KMP-Kemono-Downloader/README.md

 -t <#> : Change download thread count (default is 6)

 -u : Enable unpacked file organization, all works will not have their own folder, overrides partial unpack

+-r <#> : Maximum number of retries for HTTP 429 error, default is infinite

 -h : Help